-In 2017-18, A Guide for the Homesick will receive its world premiere at the Huntington Theater Company in Boston (directed by Colman Domingo), and The Remains will receive its world premiere at Studio Theatre in Washington, DC (directed by Artistic Director David Muse).
+In 2017, A Guide for the Homesick received its world premiere at the Huntington Theater Company in Boston (directed by Colman Domingo), and Nibbler was produced by The Amoralists and Rattlestick Playwrights Theater in New York (directed by Benjamin Kamine).
+In May, The Remains will receive its world premiere at Studio Theatre in Washington, DC (directed by Artistic Director David Muse).
+A Guide for the Homesick will be produced in London at Trafalgar Studios on the West End in Fall 2018.
 His TV pilot The Art of Listening was recently optioned by ITV Studio.

 New theater projects include The Immortals, a drama about academia and the cellular afterlife of Henrietta Lacks, Inappropriate Sexual Relations, an adaptation of an anonymous erotic novel found in a book store in Ithaca, NY, and The Absence of Weather, a history play about the first Secretary of Defense and the start of the Cold War.